 I am in particular interested in understanding the Milky Way as a galaxy with a special focus on understanding the origin of the stellar component referred to as the thick disk.
 I am currently engaged in the following survey work:

 4MOST is the next generation wide-field spectrograph for surveys at ESO.
 The five year survey will yield more than 10 million medium resolution spectra of stars across all stellar populations in the Southern Hemisphere as well as more than 3 million high-resolution spectra for stars in the disk and Galactic bulge.
-Learn more about 4MOST by reading our webpages.
-If you are interested to join please contact us.
+Learn more about 4MOST at www.4most.eu..
+Through a generous grant from the Knut and Alice Wallenberg foundation astronomers at Lund University are consortium members.

 WEAVE is an instrument, a survey, and a collaboration which will provide more than 4 million stellar spectra in the Northern Hemisphere.